Aly-Ant0/Alice-Mad-and-Hopeless-Recreation/README.md

-o mod não é meu não ein pq eu esqueci de botar recreation no nome

-e malicious bunny, por favor não me processa eu tenho nenhuma intenção de te copiar. inclusive o mod ficou muito bom

-# Mod by Malicious Bunny
+# Original mod by Malicious Bunny

-It's just a recreation.
+It's just a android recreation.